abpio/abp-commercial-docs/en/studio/running-applications.md

 - `Start All`: Start all(CLI, C#) applications.
 - `Stop All`: Stop all(CLI, C#) applications.
-- `Build & Start All`: It builds each C# applications using the [dotnet build](https://learn.microsoft.com/en-us/dotnet/core/tools/dotnet-build) command in the [Background Tasks](./overview/index.md#background-tasks) and starts all(CLI, C#) applications after the build tasks are completed.
+- `Build & Start All`: Builds each C# application in the [Background Tasks](./overview/index.md#background-tasks) and starts all (CLI, C#) applications after the build tasks are completed.

-> `Start All` applications doesn't mean it's gonna be builded that's why we need to use `Build & Start All` for C# applications.
+> `Start All` doesn't build the C# applications before running.
+If you're running it for the first time or if you've made changes, you should build the applications.
+You can simply use the `Build & Start All`.

 > You can change the current profile while applications are running in the previous profile.
 The applications continue to run under the previous profile.
 For example if we start the `Acme.BookStore.AdministrationService`, `Acme.BookStore.IdentityService` applications when current profile is *team-1* and after change the current profile to *team-2* the applications continue to run under *team-1*.

 ### Build

-We can use common [dotnet CLI](https://learn.microsoft.com/en-us/dotnet/core/tools) commands in this option.
+We can use common [dotnet](https://learn.microsoft.com/en-us/dotnet/core/tools) commands in this option.
 Go to root of the tree and right-click to view the context menu, in this example *Acme.Bookstore(Default)* -> *Build*, there are 4 options available:

 ![profile-root-context-menu-build](images/solution-runner/profile-root-context-menu-build.png)

-- `Build All`: It builds each C# applications using the [dotnet build](https://learn.microsoft.com/en-us/dotnet/core/tools/dotnet-build) command in the [Background Tasks](./overview/index.md#background-tasks).
+- `Build All`: Builds each C# applications.
-- `Graph Build`: It builds each C# applications using the [dotnet build](https://learn.microsoft.com/en-us/dotnet/core/tools/dotnet-build) command with [graphBuild](https://learn.microsoft.com/en-us/visualstudio/msbuild/build-process-overview?view=vs-2022#graph-option) option in the [Background Tasks](./overview/index.md#background-tasks).
+- `Graph Build`: Builds each C# applications with [graphBuild](https://learn.microsoft.com/en-us/visualstudio/msbuild/build-process-overview?view=vs-2022#graph-option) option.
-- `Restore`: It restores each C# applications using the [dotnet restore](https://learn.microsoft.com/en-us/dotnet/core/tools/dotnet-restore) command in the [Background Tasks](./overview/index.md#background-tasks).
-- `Clean`: It cleans each C# applications using the [dotnet clean](https://learn.microsoft.com/en-us/dotnet/core/tools/dotnet-clean) command in the [Background Tasks](./overview/index.md#background-tasks).
+- `Restore`: Restores the dependencies for C# applications.
+- `Clean`: Cleans the output of the previous build for C# applications.

+> Since *Solution Runner* may contain numerous C# projects, the *Build* options uses the [Background Tasks](./overview/index.md#background-tasks), ensuring a seamless experience while using ABP Studio.

 ### Add